SkyTrain (Vancouver) rolling stock: Bombardier Innovia Metro 300 (ART Mark III)

 Interior of Mark III car looking toward the end.
 Notice one side with no seats and the larger windows.

 Interior of Mark III car looking toward the centre.
 Notice the walkway and gangway are even wider than the Mark II second generation.

 When SkyTrain expanded operations by adding additional train capacity to existing lines (notably the busiest route, the Expo Line), as well as constructing new lines that use LIM rail for propulsion (such as the Evergreen Extension), TransLink placed further orders for Bombardier ART train cars.
 The construction for Evergreen Extension included the purchase of 28 new cars and an option (which was exercised on December 16, 2016) to order 28 additional cars to increase network capacity.
 As part of plans to gradually increase Expo Line capacity, eventual operation of five-car Mark II trains is anticipated to maximize usage of the current 80 m platform length.
 Extending platform length at existing Expo Line stations was not under consideration as of 2010.

 The Bombardier ART Mark III model, also known as Innovia Metro 300, is the newest iteration and redesign from the original UTDC ICTS model.
 Its dimensions are similar to the Mark II, with the vehicles appearing sleeker and having larger windows on both sides of the train, along with redesigned windows and headlights on the ends of the cars.
 Vehicle capacity was improved through redesigned interior layout, such as the removal of a section of seats.
 Also similar to the trains used on Canada Line, the Mark III cars have large LED displays on the ends of the exterior and interior of the train, displaying the terminus station on exterior signs, with interior displays showing next station, terminus station, and system announcement information.

 The first Mark III vehicles of the initial 28-car order entered service on August 18, 2016, on the Expo Line.
 They were temporarily pulled from service pending further testing on September 26, 2016, when one of the trainsets lost power while crossing the SkyBridge a few days earlier.
 An additional 28 cars were ordered later that year and arrived beginning in 2018; that second 28-car order was later expanded to 56 cars in early 2018, all of which were delivered by 2019 as part of the 10-year vision plan, bringing the total of Mark III cars in service to 84.

+Mark IV

 In November 2021, it was revealed that TransLink was reserving the Mark IV designation in the event it upgraded select Mark III trains in the future.